Steigner/RM1_Server/app/flask_server/README.md

 user@user-pc:~$ poetry run python run.py
 ```

+## JavaScript libraries
+Javascript libraries is imported by **cdnjs**, so for function is neccesary to be connected to internet.
+But one options is to use offline import, and this libraries is ziped in folder **./app/flask_server/app/static/js/lib**.

 ## Test Brute Force
 This is a very simple demonstration of brute force password cracking, to test it you need to disable CRSF in the code.
 CSRF(Cross-Site Request Forgery).
 This disable is situated in sciprt **.app/flask_server/app/forms.py**